centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/submit.md

 ![image](../assets/alerts/submitresult.png)

--   The **Host Name** and **Service** fields define the host and the Service for which the result will be submitted
+-   The **Host Name** and **Service** fields define the host and the service for which the result will be submitted
 -   The **Check result** field defines the status of the service
 -   The **Check output** field defines the message to be displayed for the service